Do investors need to be concerned about Smartsheet Inc. (SMAR)?

-The share price of Smartsheet Inc. (NYSE:SMAR) fell to $35.73 per share on Thursday from $38.79.
-While Smartsheet Inc. has underperformed by -7.89%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SMAR fell by -51.27%, with highs and lows ranging from $72.86 to $25.09, whereas the simple moving average fell by -4.18% in the last 200 days.
+As of Wednesday, Smartsheet Inc.’s (NYSE:SMAR) stock closed at $39.47, up from $37.71 the previous day.
+While Smartsheet Inc. has overperformed by 4.67%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SMAR fell by -35.56%, with highs and lows ranging from $68.76 to $25.09, whereas the simple moving average jumped by 6.89% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?